CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Static-Routing.md

 ## <h>nv set vrf \<vrf-id\> router static \<route-id\> distance \<distance-id\> via \<via-id\> vrf</h>

-Configures the destination path distance and next hop for a specific static route in the specified VRF and the VRF to use for egress.
+Configures the destination path distance and next hop for a specific static route in the specified VRF, and the VRF to use for egress.

 ### Command Syntax